 Series: Westerly Collection

 The F-2512E Maple combines two of Guild’s most iconic specialties: twelve string and jumbo guitars.
 With their large, rounded bodies, jumbo acoustic guitars have been Guild’s forte since 1954; combining this shape with the ever-popular 12-string construction results in a full-toned, impressively voiced acoustic instrument.
 Built with a solid spruce top, maple sides, and arched maple back, the F-2512E Maple has the bright, jangly tone characteristic of Guild’s twelve string guitars.
 Guild’s signature arched back design allows for great volume and projection, long sustain, and a lush, full sound.
-The F-2512E Maple features Guild’s AP-1 pickup, an Indian rosewood fingerboard and bridge, bone nut and saddle, pearloid rosette, period-correct tortoiseshell pickguard, and a matte polyurethane finish.
+The F-2512E Maple features Guild’s AP-1 pickup, a bone nut and saddle, pearloid rosette, period-correct tortoiseshell pickguard, and a matte polyurethane finish.
 This model also includes Guild’s new lightweight deluxe gig bag.
 Available in Natural.